cloudera/hue/docs/docs-site/content/developer/development/_index.md

 ### Version

-Here is an example of [commit](https://github.com/cloudera/hue/commit/9de217d6b6).
+Here is an example of [release commit](https://github.com/cloudera/hue/commit/9de217d6b6).

 Update the versions to the next release (current release +1):